 A Stubborn Bloom

 The collective A Stubborn Bloom takes cues from visual and social life in Singapore in the 1990s to develop a video piece revolving around a fictional teen character.
 Inspired by the collections from the National Library, the National Archives and Asian Film Archive, the duo have found a multiplicity of entry points to relook Singaporean life in this period.
 Highlights from their research include artistic productions from the 1990s such as book manuscripts, theatre plays, music and indie films, newspaper articles on youth, architectural publications, tertiary prospectus and teen magazines.
-These materials provide clues to the embodied experience of teen-hood and the structural developments in place that had ushered Singapore into the new millenium.
+These materials provide clues to the embodied experience of teen-hood and the structural developments in place that had ushered Singapore into the new millennium.

 Tan Shao Han